 Dream jobs are special because of the way they make you feel.
-At its most basic level, your dream job is something that you show passion for.
-It is a job that fulfils you, builds your self-confidence and makes you feel that you know what you are supposed to be doing with your life.
+At its most basic level, your dream job is something that you show genuine passion for.
+It is a perfect job that fulfils you, builds your self-confidence and makes you feel that you know what you are supposed to be doing with your life.

 Ideally, your dream job should perfectly line up with your natural and learned skill set, but it should also challenge you to grow, evolve and succeed so that you are always improving, refining and learning — and loving it every step of the way.
 It should highlight your best qualities and abilities, pay you well for your time and energy, and turn you into the person you were meant to be.

 If you can’t think about something that fits all of these requirements, there’s no need to worry.
-It will take time and patience to form a picture of what your dream job could be.
+It will take time and patience to form a picture of what your dream career could be.

 Before you apply for a specific position, you’ll want to clarify that you are applying for a job that is a perfect match for your skills, values and passions.
 You’ll only be happy and flourish in a role if you’re doing something that comes naturally to you, and is in perfect alignment with your natural strengths and attributes.

-As you explore different positions, ask yourself the following questions to determine if they align well with what you are looking for in your dream job:
+As you explore different positions, ask yourself the following questions to determine if they align well with what you are looking for in your ideal job:

 The functionalities of the job are the fundamental and crucial job duties undertaken by a person in that position.
 It is a good idea to find out as much information as you can about the intricacies of the role in order to ensure that it aligns well with most of the attributes of your dream job.